Frank Mir: Personal life

 Mir and his wife Jennifer have three children together, and Jennifer has a son from a previous relationship whom Mir adopted.
-Frank's oldest biological child, Isabella "Bella Mir" Miranda, is also a professional mixed martial artist.
+Frank's oldest biological child, Bella, is also a professional mixed martial artist.

 Mir is an atheist and a libertarian.
 He followed a vegan diet for a year but switched to a paleo diet due to lack of energy.
 He suffers from low testosterone and underwent testosterone replacement therapy from 2012 until its banning from combat sports in 2014.

-Frank Mir's daughter, Bella Mir, has also embarked upon a professional MMA career, winning her debut in October, 2020 with her father in her corner.
+Frank Mir's daughter Bella has also embarked upon a professional MMA career, winning her debut in October, 2020 with her father in her corner.

 Mir worked as a bouncer at the Spearmint Rhino in Las Vegas before entering the UFC and continued to work there as Director of Security while pursuing his UFC career.

 In January 2016, it was announced that Mir would be inducted into the Southern Nevada Sports Hall of Fame.

 Frank Mir is of Cuban heritage through his father.